WHY DO I NEED TO SEE AN HIV SPECIALIST?

 There are tests and vaccines that are necessary to keep people living with HIV healthy.
 Once a medication regimen is started, it is even more important to stay in regular HIV medical care to make sure the medications are working properly.

-Project ARK’s network includes 5 clinics with HIV specialists:
+Project ARK’s network includes clinics with HIV specialists at:

 - Washington University Infectious Diseases (WU ID) Clinic

-- St. Louis Children’s Hospital Pediatric Infectious Diseases Clinic
+- St. Louis Children’s Hospital Pediatric & Adolescent Infectious Diseases Clinics

-There are additional HIV specialists throughout the community.
-Contact a case manager
+There are additional HIV specialists throughout the St Louis region.
+Contact a case manager for more information.